David Olajiga: Los Angeles Rams

 On August 28, 2024, Olajiga was signed to the Los Angeles Rams' practice squad.
 He occupied a 17th seat on the practice squad as a member of the International Player Pathway.
-He signed a reserve/future contract with the team on January 20.
-On May 7, Olajiga was waived by the Rams.
+He signed a reserve/future contract with the team on January 20, 2024.
+On May 7, 2024 Olajiga was waived by the Rams.

 New England Patriots

 On July 20, 2025, Olajiga signed with the New England Patriots as part of the International Pathway Program.
-He was waived on August 26 as part of final roster cuts.
+He was waived on August 26, 2025 as part of final roster cuts.
 Olajiga joined the practice squad the next day.
-On October 16, Olajiga was released from the practice squad.
+On October 16, 2025, Olajiga was released from the practice squad.

 Baltimore Ravens

 On October 21, 2025, Olajiga signed with the Baltimore Ravens as part of the International Pathway Program.
+He signed a reserve/future contract with Baltimore on January 5, 2026.
+On August 30, 2026, Olajiga was waived and re-signed to the practice squad the next day.